vorakl/vorakl.github.io/src.docs/content/articles/data-structure.rst

 of a primitive data type has only one value (holds only one piece of information), it's called a **scalar** and a type - **scalar data type**.
 Well-known examples are *integer, float, pointer, and char*.
-A *collection of primitive (scalar) data types* is called a **structured data type**, and it allows multiple values to be stored.
-Good examples of this type are *array, string, struct, record, and file*.
+A *collection of primitive (scalar) data types* is called an **aggregate data type**, and it allows multiple values to be stored.
+This can be a homogeneous collection, where all elements are of the same type, such as an array, a string, or a file.
+Or it can be heterogeneous, where elements are of different types, such as a structure or a class.
 The main property is an ordered set of bytes.
-The internal organization is simple, straightforward, and all actions (e.g., reading, modifying) are performed directly on the data, according to a hardware architecture that defines the byte order in memory (little-/big-endian).
+The internal organization is simple, straightforward, and all actions (e.g. reading or modifying) are performed directly on the data, according to a hardware architecture that defines the byte order in memory (little-/big-endian).

 |